coraning/observatory-upload/docs/DOC.md

 An API-Key has a name associated which is stored as *uploader* in each entry in the collection.

 Uses the collection ```uploads``` in the *UPLOAD_DB_NAME* database.

+### SequenceFiles

+If the file was uploaded as part of a SequenceFile then the *path* will point to the sequence file and *seqKey* will contain the key of the entry in the SequenceFile.

 ## LogDB